 But since I’m neither a theologian nor a biblical scholar, I’m not going to expand too much on a topic I’m not as familiar with.
 Much rather, I want to address the ramifications of what obsessive rapture-belief may cause in people based on my own experiences and observations.

-I will say, however, there is an ambience of hope in anticipating Christ’s return, evil and sin being vanquished, the resurrection of the dead and a restoration of a new Heaven and Earth.
+I will say, however, there is an ambiance of hope in anticipating Christ’s return, evil and sin being vanquished, the resurrection of the dead and a restoration of a new Heaven and Earth.
 But the sad extreme of it is many people who continually obsess over Christ’s return do not seem to show appreciation for the Earth as a precious gift from above.
 In theory, their disdain towards sin usually refers to humanity being corrupt as a whole, but subconsciously implies because the ground itself was cursed for Adam’s sin (Genesis 3:17) that it’s not worth saving.
 Christians (myself included) are often quick to moan about how dark and corrupt the world is and tend to forget how much beauty it contains and all the blessings that spring forth from it.

-In some ways, our personal theology is reflected in how we treat our surroundings – and a degree of belief in the rapture seems to play a significant role in how we view life on earth.
+In many ways, our personal theology is reflected in how we treat our surroundings – and a degree of belief in the rapture seems to play a significant role in how we view life on earth.

 It is worth noting that not all Christians, especially those whose beliefs align with premillennial dispensationalism, are apathetic towards caring for our planet.
 But constant obsession with the rapture and the end times seems to be, in particular, a concern associated with the complacency of a privileged, materialistic quality of life.
 Some could argue that the American Dream or Prosperity Theology plays a significant role in such a mindset, that the Earth was given to us by God to ravage and do as we please with in order to be prosperous.
 Such places in the world where there is little economic prosperity and rampant poverty seem to care more about daily survival than concerning themselves with being abducted from a deity in the sky.